Datavisualiatie-UGent/project-dv24-7/docs/index.md

   <p style="padding-left:10px;">The name of the card can be found at the top left of a card.
 Each different card has a unique name.</p>

   <h4> Mana Cost </h4>
-  <p style="padding-left:10px;">The top left of the card contains the mana cost.
+  <p style="padding-left:10px;">The top right of the card contains the mana cost.
 During the game, you can play land in certain colors.
 The mana cost corresponds with how many of these land cards you need to play that specific card.
 If a color is present, this means that you need that specific color of land.
 If a number is present, in the example 4, this means that you can also need 4 additional lands, but they can be any color.</p>

   <h4> Card Color </h4>
   <p style="padding-left:10px;">A card's color is determined by its mana cost.
 You can either have no color (i.e. colorless), red, white, green, blue, black or multiple colors.
 A card with more than one color is called a multicolored card.</p>